A nurse, a farmer, a lawyer, now a photographer - reinvention is good for the soul.

-I am by nature an observer, and a historian.
+I am by nature an observer and a historian.
 Simon Schama’s Landscape and Memory (1995) remains a persistent influence in my work.
 When I am standing in space, in the land, I find solace in the idea that “Before it can ever be a repose for the senses, landscape is a work of the mind.
 Its scenery is built up as much from strata of memory as from layers of rock”.

-But mostly I make photographs because its my way of looking at the world, life and what I see - just trying to make some sense of it all.
+Mostly I make photographs because its my way of looking at the world, life and what I see - just trying to make some sense of it all.